How Long Does Food Take to Digest?

 - Eliminate foods that cause digestive discomfort – If certain foods give you cramps or nausea, cut them out of your diet to see if the symptoms disappear.
 For example, many people find that giving up dairy can provide substantial relief when dealing with irritable bowel syndrome or other gastrointestinal issues.
 There are also digestive enzymes that you can get to help you with situations where you end up eating a meal containing ingredients that you’d typically avoid.

-- Add spices to your meals – Think about options like ginger, peppermint, fennel, cinnamon, thyme, basil, garlic or mint.
+- Add spices to your meals – Think about options like ginger, peppermint, fennel, cinnamon, thyme, basil, garlic, or mint.
 Add them to dishes for their ability to stimulate digestion.
-However, it’s important to note that not every person tolerates each of these spices the same way, and some may find they are an irritant.
+However, it’s important to note that not every person tolerates each of these spices the same way, and some may find them irritating.
 For that reason, use them sparingly at first and keep track of how they make you feel.

 - Exercise regularly – It’s important to keep the body moving to promote proper digestion and healthy bowel movements.
 It’s easy to let your fitness routine slide when dealing with a stressful or busy time in life.
 Still, regular exercise keeps the bowels working well and enhances insulin sensitivity, which helps maintain proper blood sugar levels for improved energy.
 That sounds like a lot of wins!

-- Use natural supplements that target issues – This can be tricky, but if you know you have specific problems like gluten intolerance, you can really focus your efforts.
+- Use natural supplements targeting issues – This can be tricky, but if you know you have specific problems like gluten intolerance, you can focus your efforts.
 Of course, when you can, avoid the trigger food in question.
 But this isn’t always possible.
-So in the case of gluten, it would help to use something like gluten digestive enzymes to help out your gut.
+So in the case of gluten, it would help to use something like gluten digestive enzymes to help your gut.

-- Try yoga and meditation – Why are these on nearly every list for anything having to do with bettering your health?
+- Try yoga and meditation – Why are these on nearly every list for anything about bettering your health?
 Because they work!
 Even when you’re having difficulty with digestion.
 Yoga and meditation work wonders as forms of stress reduction that can help slow down the body and bring it into a more relaxed state.
-Relaxation is essential for proper and timely digestion because too much stress will make you feel anxious or worried, triggering the release of stress hormones like cortisol.
+Relaxation is essential for proper and timely digestion because too much stress will make you worried, triggering the release of stress hormones like cortisol.
 Cortisol causes the blood vessels to constrict and slows down your digestive processes by inhibiting stomach acid secretion and enzyme production.

 - Manage chronic conditions – These often impact the transit time of food and nutrients.
-Examples include irritable bowel syndrome, diabetes and autoimmune diseases.
+Examples include abdominal discomfort and high blood sugar.
 These can be incredibly hard to handle, so working closely with a trusted and compassionate healthcare professional and qualified dietitian will often be necessary.

 Digestion Is Important

-In the end, it’s important to consider that everyone’s body is going to digest food a little bit differently.
-Digestion comes down to one thing: what you eat and how your body reacts to it.
+Ultimately, it’s important to consider that everyone’s body will digest food a little bit differently.
+Digestion comes down to what you eat and how your body reacts to it.
 Take the time to get to know your body and what makes it happy (and what doesn’t).
-Other problems may be occurring aside from digestive issues, like other health concerns or stress.
-It’s essential to seek medical attention when absolutely necessary but make the time to care for yourself and manage your stress levels.
+Other problems aside from digestive issues, like other health concerns or unhealthy stress response, may occur.
+It’s essential to seek medical attention when necessary but make the time to care for yourself and manage your stress levels.